 |Partners:||J-PAL South Asia; Operation ASHA|

-In India alone, about 2.8 million people were estimated to have tuberculosis in 2016, according to the World Health Organization, but close to one-third of them either haven’t been diagnosed or aren’t receiving treatment.
-In addition to the health effects, the impact on the Indian economy is significant: annual lost wages as a result of the disease are estimated to be some US $330 million dollars.
+According to the WHO, India has the highest burden of tuberculosis (TB) in the world; of the 10 million people who developed active TB in 2016, about 3 million were Indian.
+Close to 40 percent of those infected either haven’t been diagnosed or aren’t receiving treatment.
+In addition to the health effects, the impact on the Indian economy is significant: annual lost wages because of the disease are estimated to be some US $330 million dollars.
 Infected people are disproportionately from vulnerable and marginalized populations and outreach is costly in terms of time and resources.
 Also, those who suffer from the disease often don’t know about the availability and effectiveness of treatment.

-The India-based non-governmental organization Operation ASHA, which operates 200 tuberculosis treatment centers, is part of India’s National TB Control Programme and is interested in more effective outreach approaches to identify and treat new patients.
-A pilot program offered cash payments to current patients who referred people who might have tuberculosis to testing centers.
-The pilot was structured to test different approaches for finding new TB positive people, including extra payments if the person referred tested positive, and the relative effectiveness of using current patients versus health workers to encourage people to get tested.
+The India-based non-governmental organization Operation ASHA, which operates 200 tuberculosis treatment centers and is part of India’s National TB Control Programme, explored different outreach approaches to improve identification and treatment of new patients.
+The program offered cash payments to current patients who referred people who might